 Meaning, if you want the video to be 720p, record it in 720p or crop it down.
 Resizing works, but you’ll sacrifice quality.

 Recording Environment: Make sure you’re recording in a quiet environment.
 You want to eliminate as much background noise as possible this way the viewer focuses on your voice and what you’re presenting.

-Record Your Screencast: Make sure you screen casting software is setup to capture you mic audio as well as your system audio.
-Otherwise you’ll have to do overdubbing aka more work.
+Record Your Screencast: Make sure your screencasting software is set up to capture your mic audio as well as your system audio.
+Otherwise, you’ll have to do overdubbing aka more work.